idun-project/idun-cartridge/README.md

-## Idun for the Commodore 128
+## Idun for the Commodore 128 and C64

-This is the home of the idun-cartridge for the C128.
+This is the home of the idun-cartridge for the C128/64.
 Here you will find the latest software, along with source code, sample applications, and other content.

 What does it do?
 Hopefully a [demo](https://www.youtube.com/watch?v=X_DMMz55Tpo) is worth a thousand words.